nunofachada/libgameai/docs/index.md

 # LibGameAI <img src="images/logo.svg" align="right" />

-A .NET Standard 2.1 library of AI algorithms for video games with a focus on education.
+LibGameAI is .NET Standard 2.1 library of AI algorithms for video games with a focus on education.

+The library is organized into several components, installable from [NuGet] or [downloadable] directly into your project.

-## Library components
+## Documentation

 * [Decision trees](xref:LibGameAI.DecisionTrees)
 * [Finite state machines](xref:LibGameAI.FSMs)